Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Fluence dependence

 \section{Fluence dependence}

 Before any additional annealing was performed, all sensors have been measured and the results were evaluated as a function of fluence.
-Figure~\ref{Fig:Fluence_dep} presents the leakage current at 400\,V (a) and the saturation voltage (b) in dependence of the fluence.
+Figure~\ref{Fig:Fluence_dep} presents the leakage current at $-20^\circ$C at 400\,V (a) and the saturation voltage (b) in dependence of the fluence.

 As expected, the leakage current increases linearly with fluence for all thicknesses even up to the highest fluence of $1.5\cdot10^{16}\,\rm n_{eq}/cm^{2}$.
 Despite the volume normalization, a small thickness dependence seems to be present in the leakage current, as thinner sensors exhibit a relatively higher current at the same fluences.
 This is influenced by the usage of a fixed voltage instead of taking the leakage current at the depletion voltage, which is not possible given the high fluences.
-400\,V was chosen as it is low enough that no additional high electric field effects as e.g. avalanche multiplication are a factor, especially with long-term annealing.
+400\,V was chosen as it is low enough that no additional high electric field effects as e.g. avalanche multiplication play a role, especially with long-term annealing.

 For the saturation voltage, not all sensors could be evaluated because the saturation voltage exceeded the measurement limit of 900\,V significantly.
 However, the expected increase with fluence is still visible for both floatzone and epitaxial sensors.
 Additionally, the thicker samples exhibit a significantly larger saturation voltage at the same fluence as expected.
-This plot confirms that most sensors do not have the high electric field throughout the entire sensor thickness at 400\,V, as the saturation voltage is significantly higher for most of them, affecting the leakage current at this voltage.
+This plot confirms that at 400\,V electric field is not established across the entire sensor thickness as the saturation voltage is significantly higher for most of them, affecting the leakage current at this voltage.